 Mar 13, 2015 | Blog

-There are many factors when trying to achieve the perfect finish on a machined 3D part .
-I’d like to focus in on the toolpath filtering options available for CNC machines and CAM software.
+There are many factors when trying to achieve the perfect surface finish on a machined 3D part .
+This post will focus in on the toolpath filtering options available for CNC machines and CAM software.

 Toolpath Filter in CAM Software